RezaSaadatyar/Machine-Learning-in-Python/README.md

 > $$P(Class_j | x) = {P(x | Class_j)*P(Class_j)\over P(x)}$$      $$P(x | Class_j) = P(X_1 | Class_j) * P(X_2 | Class_j) * ... * P(X_k | Class_j)$$
 >- Gradient Boosting
 >- K-Nearest Neighbor<br/>
 >  Based on the k nearest neighbours of each point, classification is calculated.
 In addition to being simple to implement, this algorithm is robust to noisy training data and effective with large training data sets.
-As it needs to compute the distance between each instance and all the training samples, the computation cost is high.<br/>**KNN(D, d, k):**<br/>1. compute the distance between d and every example in D <br/>2.
+As it needs to compute the distance between each instance and all the training samples, the computation cost is high.<br/>***KNN(D, d, k):***<br/>1. compute the distance between d and every example in D <br/>2.
 Choose the k example in D that are nearest to d<br/>3.
 Assign d the class that is the most frequent class in the majority class<br/>4.
 Where k is very small, the model is complex and hence we overfit<br/>5.
 Where k is very large, the model is simple and we underfit
 >- Support Vector Machine<br/> Adaptive to high-dimensional spaces and uses a subset of training points for the decision function, making it memory-efficient too.
->- AdaBoost
+>- AdaBoost<br/> It is an ensemble learning method created to improve binary classifier efficiency.
+AdaBoost uses an iterative approach to learn from the mistakes of weak classifiers, and turn them into strong ones.

 > **Dimensionality Reduction:**